 An investment in our securities involves a high degree of risk.
-In addition to the other information included in this MD&A and in the related consolidated financial statements, investors are urged to carefully consider the risks described under Item 3, D. - "Risk factors" in this Annual Report on Form 20-F for a discussion of the various risks that may materially affect our business.
+In addition to the other information included in this MD&A and in the related consolidated financial statements, investors are urged to carefully consider the risks described in our annual information form under the heading "Risk Factors" for a discussion of the various risks that may materially affect our business.
 The risks and uncertainties not presently known to us or that we currently deem immaterial may also materially harm our business, operating results and financial condition and could result in a complete loss of your investment.